lillymeravirgi/project_se/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Project Members
+## Project Members Group 14
 - Student ID Virginia Simonetto: 6394271
- Student ID Kira Frielingsdorf: 6374869
+- Student ID Kira Frielingsdorf: 6374869